yanghoon/obsidian-workspace/Blog/Packaging of Web Application.md

 # Overview

-Think about simple web application using Spring Boot and some frontend framework that build as static resources.
+Think about simple web application consist of Spring Boot and some frontend framework (React, Vue, ...)

 |Category|Frontend|Backend|Note|
 |-|-|-|-|